Jerrywang5/SoftwareCarpentryWC3/README.md

 This is going to be in the main body!
 </body>
 </html>

-Your main writing can go here!
+this website includes the sum of all even numbers from 1 to 100.
+Amazing!
-Jerry Wang will be awesome !!
+(Jerry Wang will be awesome !!)